knative-extensions/eventing-rabbitmq/docs/source/README.md

 EOF
 ```

-### Install without the RabbitMQ Operators
+### Install without the RabbitMQ Cluster Operator

 * You will need a RabbitMQ instance running and accessible via an URL/IP

 * Install everything except the [RabbitMQ Cluster Operator](https://github.com/rabbitmq/cluster-operator)

-* Note: An external RabbitMQ instance can be used, but if you want to use the `Source` without predeclared resources (specifically the `Exchange` and `Queue`), the `RabbitMQ Message Topology Operator` needs to be installed in the external cluster too.
+* Note: An external RabbitMQ instance can be used, but if you want to use the `Source` without predeclared resources (specifically the `Exchange` and `Queue`), the `RabbitMQ Message Topology Operator` needs to be installed in the same Kubernetes Cluster as the `Source`.

 ## Installation